Contact us whenever you need it!

 7. Attend the hearing or trial and present your case with supporting evidence.
 The manufacturer will also defend their position.

-8. Receive compensation if the claim is successful—in the form of a refund, repair costs, or replacement.
+8. Receive compensation if the claim is successful.
+Remedy can be in the form of a refund, repair costs, or replacement.

-The lemon law process can take between ninety days to a year depending on factors such as:
+The lemon law process can take between ninety days and a year, depending on factors such as:

 • Notification and repair attempts